William P. G. Harding

 William Proctor Gould Harding (May 5, 1864 – April 7, 1930) was an American banker who served as the second chairman of the Federal Reserve from 1916 to 1922.
 Prior to his term as chairman, Harding served as one of the original members of the Federal Reserve Board, taking office in 1914.
 During his tenure as chairman, he concurrently served as the managing director of the War Finance Corporation from 1918 to 1919.
-After leaving the Fed, Harding traveled to Cuba and advised Cuban government on the reorganization of its financial and accounting system.
+After leaving the Fed, Harding traveled to Cuba and advised the Cuban government on the reorganization of its financial and accounting system.

 He returned to United States a year later and was elected governor of the Federal Reserve Bank of Boston from 1923 until his death in 1930.

 Early life

 Harding was born on May 5, 1864, to Horace Harding and Eliza Proctor Gould Harding in Boligee, Alabama.
 The portrait painter Chester Harding was a grandfather.
 He received his early education in Tuscaloosa, Alabama, and before entering the University of Alabama he received his preparatory support from many established and respected educators such as Dr. Warfield C. Richardson and Prof. Joseph M. Dill.

 He entered the University of Alabama in 1878 and received a Bachelor of Arts in 1880 and continued his studies for an extra year to obtain a Master of Arts at the time becoming the youngest student to acquire his degree.
 He graduated from the University of Alabama in 1881 and further continued his studies again in business college at Poughkeepsie, New York.